 Although you can actually use baking soda, also known as sodium bicarbonate to get rid of dark cycles under your eyes, that is a terrible idea because the risk is very high.
 The dark under-eye spot circles are totally the worst and sometimes very annoying.

 They make you look like a stressed or tired person.
-At times, however, application of your common concealer and eye cream can’t help to remove or clear the bags.
+At times, however, the application of your common concealer and eye cream can’t help to remove or clear the bags.
 The remedy is in your kitchen, your ordinary baking soda.

 Sodium bicarbonate is an effective way of eliminating your under-eye dark circles because it’s slightly alkaline and a mild abrasive.
 Normally, your skin is healthy if the environment surrounding it is slightly acidic.

-The dark circles are contributed by skin hyperpigmentation resulting from either genetics, long exposure to hot sun, or chronic eye-rubbing.
+The dark circles are contributed by skin hyperpigmentation resulting from either genetics, long exposure to the hot sun, or chronic eye-rubbing.
 Although some people argue that baking soda has little to do with getting rid of such causes, empirical studies indicate otherwise.

 How to Use Baking Soda for Dark Circles